Jh123x/CS3203-notes/PQLReadMe.md

   - `Affects(a1, a2)` holds if
     - `a1` and `a2` are in the same procedure.
     - `a1` modifies a variable `v` which `a2` uses.
-    - There is a control flow path from `a1` to `a2` sich that v is not modified in any assign, read, procedure or call statements on that path
+    - There is a control flow path from `a1` to `a2` such that v is not modified in any assign, read, procedure or call statements on that path
 - `Affects*` is the transitive closure of `Affects`
   - IE: `Affects(a1, a2)` and `Affects(a2, a3)` -> `Affects(a1, a3)`